t3g7/ELK/README.md

 The main part of the tool is logstash : it parses and imports data in the elasticsearch database. tweettxt.conf file is a logstash configuration file that says how to parse data.

 Then data is kept by elasticsearch and can be used by kibana (via web browser) to create nice charts etc.

+## Deploy ELK

+ Run `./compose_elk.sh`.
+This script will install Logstash and Elasticsearch via Docker Compose then install and connect Kibana to Elasticsearch.